Unicode Based No Signup Free to Use

 1. Open your document in Google Docs.

-This changes only the selected characters.
-It works well for short formulas in one document.
+Apply the same path again to turn formatting off before you continue typing normal text.
+This changes only the selected characters and works well for short formulas in one document.

 ActionWindows / ChromebookMac